taskcluster/taskcluster-docs/workers/generic-worker/index.md

 ### Reserved Environment Variables

-In addition to any environment (env) variables given we also provide every docker-worker task with the following environment variables these are mandatory and override any task provided values.
+In addition to any environment (env) variables given we also provide every task with the following environment variables these are mandatory and override any task provided values.

     - `TASK_ID` : The current task id.